 Belem & Restelo (West Lisbon)

-Belem and Restelo might be located close together, but there’s plenty of difference between these two Lisbon neighbourhoods.
-Belem is known for its riverside location and green spaces, but it can be a bit of a tourist trap as it’s home to some of Lisbon’s most famous museums.
+These two neighborhoods might be located close together, but there’s plenty of difference between them.
+Belem is known for its riverside location and green spaces.
+However, it can be a bit of a tourist trap as it’s home to some of Lisbon’s most famous tourist destinations.
 Restelo, meanwhile, offers a more tranquil and affluent lifestyle, but you’ll need deep pockets to buy a house here.

 Campo de Ourique (West Lisbon)

-In the west of Lisbon, Campo de Ourique is a popular location for middle-class families, and has a lively community atmosphere.
-Although there’s plenty to do here, property prices can be on the high side, and there’s no Metro station, which means transport in to the city centre can be a bit of a hassle.
+In the west of Lisbon, Campo de Ourique is a popular location for middle-class families.
+Although there’s plenty to do here, property prices can be on the high side, and there’s no Metro station, which means transport into the city center can be a bit of a hassle.

 Santos & Lapa (West Lisbon)